 Covid-19 Vaccine Myth Buster

 There have been many misleading claims about Covid-19 vaccines, surrounding fertility and miscarriages, despite not being supported by evidence.
-When the vaccine first became available, pregnant women were advised not to be vaccinated as the effects were unknown.
-However, as time has gone on, there is vast amounts of evidence suggesting the vaccine is safe during pregnancy and now pregnant women far and wide are being encouraged to get vaccinated particularly during the third trimester when women who contract COVID are far more likely to have severe symptoms, which could put them and their baby at risk.
+When the vaccine first became available, pregnant women and people were advised not to be vaccinated as the effects were unknown.
+However, as time has gone on, there is vast amounts of evidence suggesting the vaccine is safe during pregnancy and now pregnant women and people far and wide are being encouraged to get vaccinated particularly during the third trimester when people who contract COVID are far more likely to have severe symptoms, which could put them and their baby at risk.

-In the UK and USA alone, over 200,000 pregnant women have now been vaccinated with Pfizer and Moderna, with no adverse effects on the woman, pregnancy or baby.
+In the UK and USA alone, over 200,000 pregnant women and people have now been vaccinated with Pfizer and Moderna, with no adverse effects on the woman, pregnancy or baby.

-Public Health Scotland have reported that 4,000 pregnant women have received a vaccine until May, with no serious adverse effects recorded.
+Public Health Scotland have reported that 4,000 pregnant women and people have received a vaccine until May, with no serious adverse effects recorded.

 Below are some false headlines which may have caused concern when deciding whether to be vaccinated or not.
 BBC News explain why they are false and misleading: